-Every occupation, trade and profession have their own skills assessment body.
+Every occupation, trade and profession has its own skills assessment body.
 It’s their job to say that you are who you say you are, and that you have the right skills, experience and qualifications.

 In the case of ANZSCO Code 224212 the Australian Skills Assessment body for Gallery or Museum Curator is VETASSESS.

 Emigrate to Australia as a Gallery or Museum Curator Skills Assessment – Training and employment Check: